Yarbrough pitches into the 7th as Rays beat Marlins 2-0 - WHIZ News

 Rays: RHP Charlie Morton (right shoulder) threw to hitters Thursday.
 Another session is planned this weekend, and he might rejoin the rotation after that. … C Mike Zunino (left oblique tightness) was scratched from the starting lineup and replaced by Perez.

-Opening day starter Sandy Alcantara, also sidelined during the outbreak, is expected to return Sunday.
+Marlins opening day starter Sandy Alcantara, also sidelined during the coronavirus outbreak, is expected to return Sunday.
 LHP Caleb Smith and RHP Jose Ureña will also likely be back soon, fortifying the rotation for a September stretch when Miami will play four doubleheaders in 10 days.

-“We will be able to throw a quality arm at you every day,” manager Don Mattingly said.
+“We will be able to throw a quality arm at you every day,” Mattingly said.
 “We just have to make sure we schedule it properly.”

 TRADE